vega/vega/packages/vega-loader/README.md

 instance, depending on the execution environment.
 To subsequently parse loaded data, use the [read](#read) method.

-The *uri* argument is a string indicating the file to load.
+The *uri* argument is a value indicating the file to load.
 This is typically either an absolute or relative URL string.
 If running server-side via node.js, this argument might also be a file path (e.g., `'file:///path/to/file.txt'`).